Sunscreen-tech/spf/README.md

             &secret_key,
         );

     // Define the values we want to add.
-The sizes of the values'
+The values'
-    // sizes must match the values' sizes defined in the
+    // sizes must match the Parasol C program's parameters! let a = 2u8;
-    // Parasol C program!
-    let a = 2u8;
     let b = 7u8;